Seher-Kanwal/Detection-and-Handling-Outliers-In-Data/README.md

 ## Impact of Outliers:
 Outliers can have several negative impacts on machine learning models, including:

+- __Skewed results__
-Skewed results: Outliers can cause statistical measures such as mean, median, and standard deviation to be skewed, resulting in inaccurate or biased results.
+   Outliers can cause statistical measures such as mean, median, and standard deviation to be skewed, resulting in inaccurate or biased results.

+- __Increased error__

-Increased error: Outliers can increase the variance of the data, leading to increased error in machine learning models.
+   Outliers can increase the variance of the data, leading to increased error in machine learning models.

+- __Overfitting__

-Overfitting: Outliers can also lead to overfitting, where a model is overly complex and fits the noise in the data rather than the underlying patterns.
+  Outliers can also lead to overfitting, where a model is overly complex and fits the noise in the data rather than the underlying patterns.

+- __Misleading results__

-Misleading results: Outliers can mislead or obscure the underlying patterns in the data, leading to incorrect conclusions or predictions.
+   Outliers can mislead or obscure the underlying patterns in the data, leading to incorrect conclusions or predictions.

+- __Reduced generalization__

-Reduced generalization: Outliers can also reduce the generalization of a model, making it less applicable to new data.
+   Outliers can also reduce the generalization of a model, making it less applicable to new data.

 It is therefore important to detect and handle outliers appropriately in order to ensure the accuracy and validity of machine learning models.